demisto/content/Packs/McAfee-TIE/Integrations/McAfeeTIEV2/README.md

 ### tie-file-references
 ***
 Retrieves the set of systems which have referenced (typically executed) the specified hashes.
+**Note**: The outputed dates are with respect to the UTC timezone.

 #### Base Command